Hand & Wrist Injuries We Specialize In Treating.

 Carpal Tunnel Syndrome

 The symptoms of carpal tunnel are tingling, numbness and weakness in the thumb and/or fingers.
-Orthopaedic Institute of Central Jersey (OIOCJ) hand specialists obtain a medical review, examine the hand, and order and analyze a nerve conduction study to diagnose carpal tunnel.
+Orthopaedic Institute of Central Jersey (OICJ) hand specialists obtain a medical review, examine the hand, and order and analyze a nerve conduction study to diagnose carpal tunnel.
 A customized treatment plan is created.
 Symptoms quickly improve.
 Patients no longer need to worry about carpal tunnel affecting their day-to-day lives.

 Click To Learn More